Environment | In harmony with nature

 Bridgestone’s environmental mission is “to help ensure a healthy environment for current and future generations....”
 The environmental mission includes three focal points: existing in harmony with nature, valuing natural resources, and reducing CO2 emissions.
 The mission’s “In harmony with nature” refers to biodiversity conservation and the Bridgestone Group’s efforts to minimize the impact of operations on the overall ecosystem.

 The Group is engaged in various activities to help minimize the impact of its business activities on wildlife and natural habitats, while also engaging in numerous activities to help improve the ecology at the production sites and the communities it calls home.
-These include reducing emissions, conserving water and other important natural resources, and implementing ecological improvement and education-related projects at business locations and in local communities.
+These activities include reducing emissions, conserving water and other important natural resources, and implementing ecological improvements and education-related projects at business locations and in local communities.

 Initiatives in raw material procurement

-The policy is distributed to all suppliers, and the Group conducts third-party assessments to quantify suppliers’ environmental and social performance and governance and promote improvements by advising and supporting its suppliers on required solutions.
+The policy is distributed to all suppliers, and the Group conducts third-party assessments to quantify suppliers’ environmental and social performance and governance and promotes improvements by advising and supporting its suppliers on required solutions.

 Our approach to sustainable natural rubber